rbasavaraj4312/bus-tracking/README.md

 # 🚌 Live Bus Tracking System
-A real-time bus tracking system designed to improve public transport efficiency by providing accurate GPS-based A real-time bus tracking system designed to improve public transport efficiency by providing accurate GPS-based location updates.
+A real-time bus tracking system designed to improve public transport efficiency by providing accurate GPS-based location updates.
 Built using the **MERN stack** and **LeafletJS**, this system features separate modules for **admins**, **drivers**, and **users** to manage routes and track buses in real time.

 This project also served as a personal learning experience where I explored: